 As for testing Android apps, there are also a few options you may want to consider.

 The easiest and, perhaps, the most effective one is to send the .apk file directly to the testers and clients using any convenient means of communication (Skype, email and so on).
-However, from the point of view of security and common sense, it's still better to upload the file to your own server or into the cloud and send everyone a link - this is the method our mobile app developers successfully use.
+However, from the point of view of security and common sense, it's still better to upload the file to your own server or into the cloud and send everyone a link - this is the method our custom mobile app developers successfully use.
 Then, we recommend to configure the builds to compile automatically through CI which allows you to get a new build almost every day without any additional effort.

 There are, of course, alternative ways of submitting your app like HockeyApp, but they require additional registration, while using own server or cloud doesn't bother you with that stuff.